Blended learning at Warwick

 From term 2, the decision has been taken to remove the 1.5m social distancing restrictions in teaching spaces which means there will be the opportunity for more face-to-face learning and interaction.
-We'll still strongly encourage you to wear a face covering where advised to do so - this will help keep our community safe.
+You're expected to wear a face covering when you're moving around and when you're sitting down in teaching spaces.

 While the relaxation of social distancing restrictions will allow more larger group teaching to take place face to face, we will continue to take a blended learning approach.
 It is clear from your feedback that a majority of you would value more face-to-face learning and interaction, but there are still some of you who value online and a continuation of blended learning.
 We will retain certain types of online delivery where there are benefits to your learning outcomes, specifically when there is a limited discursive element to teaching, and to enhance levels of inclusivity across our community.